 A failure can occur in an Ada application due to implementation-defined behaviour if the programmer presumed the implementation made one choice, when in fact it made a different choice that affected the results of the execution.
 In many cases, a compile time message or a run-time exception will indicate the presence of such a problem.
 For example, the range of integers supported by a given compiler is implementation defined.
 However, if the programmer specifies a range for an integer type that exceeds that supported by the implementation, then a compile time error will be indicated, and if at run-time a computation exceeds the base range of an integer type, then Constraint_Error is raised.

 As indicated above, many such failures are indicated by compile time error messages or run-time exceptions.
-However, there are cases where the implementation-defined behaviour may be silently misconstrued, such as if the implementation presumes Ada.Exceptions.Exception_Information returns a string with a particular format, when in fact the implementation does not use the expected format.
-If a program is attempting to extract information from Ada.Exceptions.Exception_Information for the purposes of logging propagated exceptions, then the log may end up with misleading or useless information if there is a mismatch between the programmer’s expectation and the actual implementation-defined format.
+However, there are cases where the implementation-defined behaviour can be silently misconstrued, such as if the implementation presumes Ada.Exceptions.Exception_Information returns a string with a particular format, when in fact the implementation does not use the expected format.
+If a program is attempting to extract information from Ada.Exceptions.Exception_Information for the purposes of logging propagated exceptions, then the log can result in misleading or useless information if there is a mismatch between the programmer’s expectation and the actual implementation-defined format.

 Many implementation-defined limits have associated constants declared in language-defined packages, generally package System.
 In particular, the maximum range of integers is given by System.Min_Int ..
 System.Max_Int, and other limits are indicated by constants such as System.Max_Binary_Modulus, System.Memory_Size, System.Max_Mantissa, and similar.
 Other implementation-defined limits are implicit in normal ‘First and ‘Last attributes of language-defined (sub) types, such as System.Priority'First and System.Priority'Last.
 Furthermore, the implementation-defined representation aspects of types and subtypes can be queried by language-defined attributes.
 Thus, code can be parameterized to adjust to implementation-defined properties without modifying the code.

-6.57.2 Guidance to language users
+6.57.2 Avoidance mechanisms for language users

+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Follow the mitigation mechanisms of subclause 6.57.5 of ISO/IEC 24772-1:2022.
+Apply the mitigation mechanisms of subclause 6.57.5 of ISO/IEC 24772-1:2022.

 Be aware of the contents of Annex M of ISO/IEC 8652 and avoid implementation-defined behaviour whenever possible.